 How do we find a happy medium?
 One way is through education.
 People need to know that you do not need a rooster to get eggs.
 You only need a rooster to get chicks.
-People who want to get chickens penalty would come with a warning for the owner to find a home or to ethically dispose of the bird.
+People who want to get chickens should have a local repository of information they can use and/or contact for information on chickens.
+Including fowls in a noise ordinance is fair, but if you have a noisy bird I would hope that any kind of penalty would come with a warning for the owner to find a home or to ethically dispose of the bird.
+Without such a grace period I fear that owners may panic and many roosters will be abandoned in the woods, drowned in the river or inhumanely killed in order to comply.